waterjimm/deep_reinforcement_learning_nanodegree/project2/README.md

 #### Step 3: Explore the Environment
-After you have followed the instructions above, open Navigation.ipynb (located in the p1_navigation/ folder in the DRLND GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.
+After you have followed the instructions above, open Navigation.ipynb (located in this GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.

-In the last code cell of the notebook, you'll learn how to design and observe an agent that always selects random actions at each timestep.
-Your goal in this project is to create an agent that performs much better!
+In the "Take Random Actions in the Environment" code cell of the notebook, you'll learn how to design and observe an agent that always selects random actions at each timestep.

+In the "DNQ learning" code cell, a DRL agent is provided to perform much better than the random action and reached on average 15+ over 100 consecutive episodes.